-4) 2019 COMMUNITY HEALTH NEEDS ASSESSMENT
+4) 2022 COMMUNITY HEALTH NEEDS ASSESSMENT

 Improving the health of a community is essential to enhancing the quality of life for residents in the region and supporting future social and economic well-being.
-In 2013, 2016, and again in 2019, Memorial Hermann engaged in a community health planning process that was two-fold: 1) A community needs assessment (CHNA) to identify the health-related needs and strengths of the community and 2) a strategic implementation plan (SIP) to identify major health priorities, develop goals and select strategies and identify partners to address these priority issues across the community.
+In 2013, in 2016, in 2019 and most recently in 2022, Memorial Hermann Health System engaged in a community health planning process that was two-fold: (1) a Community Health Needs Assessment (CHNA) to identify the health-related needs and strengths of the community and (2) a Strategic Implementation Plan (SIP) to identify major health priorities, develop goals, and select strategies and identify partners to address these priority issues across the community.
+The CHNA was guided by a participatory, collaborative approach, which examined health in its broadest sense.
+This process included integrating existing secondary data on social, economic, and health issues in the region with qualitative information from a community survey with community residents and service providers and interviews with community stakeholders.
+The CHNAs were conducted in accordance with state and federal guidelines including IRC Section 501(r) and the Texas Health and Safety Code Section 311.

-Approach Used to Determine Major Health and Social Needs - The CHNA findings resulted from the analysis of an extensive set of secondary data (over 100 indicators from national and state data sources) and primary data collected from community leaders, non-health professionals, and organizations serving the community at large, vulnerable populations, and/or populations with unmet health needs.
+Approach Used to Determine Major Health and Social Needs - The CHNA findings resulted from the analysis of an extensive set of secondary data (more than 200 indicators from national and state data sources) and in-depth primary data from community leaders, non-health professionals, and organizations that serve the community at large, community-specific populations, and/or populations with unmet health needs.

-Memorial Hermann Health System's CHNA Priorities - In March 2019, stakeholders from the 13 hospital facilities in the Memorial Hermann Health System completed a survey to prioritize the significant health issues, based on criteria including health impact and risk as well as consideration of Memorial Hermann's strategic focus.
-The following four topics were identified as priorities to address:
+Memorial Hermann Health System's CHNA Priorities - In March 2022, key members from the 13 hospital facilities in the Memorial Hermann Health System completed a survey to prioritize the significant health issues, based on the criteria of ability to impact, scope and severity, and consideration within Memorial Hermann's strategic focus.
+The following topics were identified as priorities to address:

-- Access to Health Care (addressing Access to Health Services, Lack of Health Insurance, and Low-Income/Underserved) - Emotional Well-Being (addressing Mental Health and Substance Abuse) - Exercise Is Medicine (addressing Obesity) - Food as Health (addressing Diabetes, Food Insecurity, and Heart Disease/Stroke)
+• Access to Health Care (addressing Access to Health Services)

+- Emotional Well-Being (addressing Mental Health and Mental Disorders) - Exercise Is Medicine (addressing Diabetes, Heart Disease, Stroke, and Obesity/Overweight) - Food as Health (addressing Diabetes, Heart Disease, Stroke, and Obesity/Overweight)